pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 When a cluster is paused, note the following:

-- TiDB Cloud stops collecting monitoring information of the cluster, you cannot read data from or write data to the cluster, and you cannot import or back up data.
+- TiDB Cloud stops collecting monitoring information of the cluster.
+- You cannot read data from or write data to the cluster.
+- You cannot import or back up data.
 - Only the following costs will be charged:

     - Node Storage Cost